awbush/coughphp/docs/handbook.markdown

 ### General Rules ###

 * Put all customized model logic in the concrete classes.
 Never change any of the generated classes because they will be overridden the next time the generator is run.
+Part of the CoughPHP philosophy is that you can generate over and over thanks to the separation of generated items from human-modified items.